An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Materials and methods

 For what follows, some notation will be required.
 We will heavily build on literature from the cryptographic context, and hence make use of substantial notation that is common in this context.
 By $\{0,1\}^n$ we will denote the set of $n$-bit strings, whereas $\{0,1\}^*$ are arbitrary finite length bit strings. $2^X$ is the power set of $X$, for $X$ being a set. $\indexf(a)$ is the \emph{indicator function} which equates to $1$ if $a$ is true and $0$ otherwise. $LSB(x)$ is the least significant bit of $x$. $\mathbb{Z}_N$ is the residue class ring $\mathbb{Z}/N\mathbb{Z}$.
-The application of the function $\bin(x_1,\dots,x_k)$ explicitly converts its inputs $x_1,\dots,x_k$ to a single coherent bit string using some fixed binary encoding.
+The application of the function $\bin(x_1,\dots,x_k)$ explicitly converts its inputs $x_1,\dots,x_k$ to a single coherent bit string using some fixed binary encoding. \ntext{The result established in this work is based on a series of reductions between various classes of computational problems and brings them together in a fresh fashion.
+While each of the terms is introduced explicitly in the subsequent sections, we summarize them here in a table for the reader's convenience.}